Yukon-Literacy-Coalition/ylc_website_v2/src/_community-initiatives/2020-10-09-past-projects.md

         - image: /uploads/whomping-willow-wands.jpg
         - image: /uploads/youth-poster.jpg
   - contentBlock:
-      body: This 8 week program was delivered in Carcross, YT to seniors by seniors with a focus on developing digital literacy skills.
+      body: This 8 week program took place in Carcross, YT at the Carcross Firehall and was delivered to seniors by seniors with a focus on developing digital literacy skills.
 With a train- the- trainer approach, it's goal was to teach participants how to navigate the internet, learn about scam and fraud prevention, and how to connect with friends and family virtually.
       subTitle: Yanwáatx’i digital literacy tóonax woosh jikáade yaa has kanasxát (Seniors Making Connections Through Digital Literacy)
       imagesVideosList: